 You can never be too sure about a Gasper Noe movie.
 Over the years, his eccentric brand has inclined to surprise, always brimming with raucous energy and relentless conflict.
 ‘Climax‘ is no exception.
 In a highly charged, drug-induced ecstasy, members of a dance troupe lose their inhibitions, allowing fatal primal instincts to dictate terms, eventually leading to a destructive climax.

 Noe’s stylized single long takes, none seconding the electrifying dance sequence, work at a level of sophistication that is difficult to deconstruct.
-The experience of watching ‘Climax’ is overwhelming, as a result.
-Its refreshing perspectives on the classic “whodunit” relinquish everything familiar that you’ve ever known and bind you in an inescapable trance that’ll leave you dizzy and satisfied.
-A pretty good feeling to take away from a movie if you ask me.
+The experience of watching ‘Climax’ is mind-boggling as a result.
+Its refreshing perspectives on the classic “whodunit” relinquish everything familiar you’ve ever known and bind you in an inescapable trance that’ll leave you dizzy and satisfied—a pretty good feeling to take away from a movie if you ask me.

 Related to the Best of A24 Movies – Climax – The Greatest Cinematic Experience of the Year